davidan1981/rubybreaker/README.md

 specific type--that is, `?` is a subtype of any other type, but any other type is not a subtype of `?`.
 This becomes a bit complicated for method or block argument types because of their contra-variance characteristic.
-Please kefer to the section *Subtyping*.
+Please refer to the section *Subtyping*.

 ### Block Type